propalparolnapervom/CLOUD/AWS/Product_Sets/Networking-Content_Delivery/VPC/VPC: 0) Overall.md

   - 10.0.0.255: Network broadcast address.
 We do not support broadcast in a VPC, therefore we reserve this address.

+This facts are questionable:
+  - `/16` is mask for biggest range of IP adresses you can have in AWS.
-`/28` is mask for smalest range of IP adresses you can have in AWS.
+  - `/28` is mask for smalest range of IP adresses you can have in AWS.

 **Rout table** between subnets define which subnet can talk with which subnet.